 Open the SharePoint Web application or site that contains the content you want to manage.

 Click the down arrow that appears when you select the item.

 Choose an action from the drop-down menu.
 Several actions, such as View Properties and Edit Properties, are common to all items that are stored in a library.

 Depending on your permissions, each item has common actions that are standard for items that are stored in a SharePoint library.
 View Properties and Edit Properties are examples of common actions.
 Custom actions provide item-specific management functionality.
 The following image shows the actions for a report definition.
 Examples of custom actions for a report definition include Manage Subscriptions and Manage Processing Options:

-For more information about how to use these actions for each report server item, see Report Server in SharePoint Integrated Mode How-to Topics in SQL Server Books Online.
+For more information about how to use these actions for each report server item, see Working with Report Server Items in a SharePoint Site (Reporting Services in SharePoint Integrated Mode) in SQL Server Books Online.